aaronbloomfield/cpp-db-framework/README.md

 Classes
 -------

-There is one parent class created, `dboject`, and the rest of the created classes (one per table) are all sub-classes of `dbobject`.
+There is one parent class created, `dbobject`, and the rest of the created classes (one per table) are all sub-classes of `dbobject`.

 ### dbobject ###